The Alamo (1960 film): Casting

 Avalon says: "There may have been some conflict with Widmark in portraying the role that he did, but I didn't see any of that.
 All I know is he was tough to work for without a doubt because he [Wayne] wanted it his way and he wanted professionalism.
 He wanted everybody to know their lines and be on their mark and do what he wanted them to do".

-Sammy Davis, Jr. asked Wayne for the part of a slave, for he wanted to break out of performing song and dance.
+Sammy Davis Jr. asked Wayne for the part of a slave, for he wanted to break out of performing song and dance.
 Some producers blocked the move, apparently because Davis was dating white actress May Britt.

 Direction

 Wayne's mentor John Ford showed up uninvited and attempted to exert undue influence on the film.
-Wayne sent him off to shoot unnecessary second-unit footage in order to maintain his own authority.
+Wayne sent him off to shoot unnecessary second-unit footage to maintain his own authority.
 Virtually nothing of Ford's footage was used, but Ford erroneously is described as an uncredited co-director.

 According to many people involved in the film, Wayne was an intelligent and gifted director despite a weakness for the long-winded dialogue of James Edward Grant, his favorite screenwriter.
 Roberts and Olson describe his direction as "competent, but not outstanding".
-Widmark complained that Wayne would try to tell him and other actors how to play their parts which sometimes went against their own interpretation of characters.
+Widmark complained that Wayne tried to tell him and other actors how to play their parts which sometimes went against their own interpretation of characters.